 Lettered and word logos

 There are lots of world-famous companies that rely solely on typographic logos.
-Here are just a few for you to feel the power in text based logos.
-Of course, IBM, CNN, Google, Facebook, etc. are the most prominent representatives of lettered logo design.
+Here are just a few of the ways in which you can feel the power of text-based logos.
+Of course, IBM, CNN, Google, Facebook, etc., are the most prominent representatives of lettered logo design.

 Lettered Logos